dara-mtl/better-post-filter-widgets-for-elementor/readme.txt

 - Tailor the filter to your needs with ease with the help of a dedicated hook.

 == FAQs ==
-- Find support for this plugin [documentation](https://cambodiawebmaster.com/resources/&utm_source=repository) or ask your question on the support [forum](https://wordpress.org/support/plugin/filter-everything/).
+- Find support for this plugin [documentation](https://wpsmartwidgets.com/).

-== Installation ==
-- Easily install via the WordPress dashboard or upload via FTP.
-Follow the [documentation](https://cambodiawebmaster.com/resources/quickstart/) for a quick start.

-**Screenshots:**
-- View common filter settings, smartphone filtering, mobile views, filter set with filters, single filter fields, and URL prefixes settings.